Aspie96/blog/content/posts/free-speech.md

 Freedom of expression is not a law.
 It is an idea, a principle and a human right.
 Some laws simply happen to implement some specific aspects of it.

 I consider myself to be a free speech maximalist.
 Lack of abuse through government censorship is not sufficient.
-Instead, actual and effective access to the exercise of freedom of speech is needed, along with a culture which encourages self-expression.
+Instead, actual and effective access to freedom of speech is needed, along with a culture which encourages self-expression.

 Rather than try to condense too much of my opinion on the subject in one paragraph, I will list simple individual points, each of which is one of its aspects: